-51 Chromatograms must be examined by the analyst and the baseline fitting checked and adjusted, as required.
+53 Chromatograms must be examined by the analyst and the baseline fitting checked and adjusted, as required.
 Where interfering or tailing peaks are present, a consistent approach must be adopted for the positioning of the baseline.
-Peak height or peak area data may be used, whichever yields the more accurate and repeatable results.
+Peak height or peak area data may be used; whichever yields the more accurate and repeatable results.

-52 With the exception of cases where the detector response to the components of mixed isomer (or similar) standards differs on a molar basis, calibration may utilise summed peak areas, summed peak heights, or measurement of a single component, whichever is the more accurate.
-If none of these is sufficiently accurate, a more satisfactory detection system must be used.
+54 Unless bio-sensor detection is employed, calibration by mixed isomer (or similar) standards may utilise summed peak areas, summed peak heights, or measurement of a single component, whichever is the more accurate.